 You may speak at the State Hearing yourself.
-Or, someone like a relative, friend, advocate, doctor, or attorney can speak for you.
+You may have a relative, friend, advocate, dentist, doctor, or attorney speak for you.
 If you want another person to speak for you, then you must tell the State Hearing office that the person is allowed to speak for you.
 This person is called an "authorized representative."